Forbidden Art — 2006

-Forbidden Art 2006 was an art exhibition that took place from the 7th to 31 March 2007 at the Andrei Sakharov Museum and Public Center.
+Forbidden Art 2006 was an art exhibition that took place from 7 to 31 March 2007 at the Andrei Sakharov Museum and Public Center.
 The curator of the exhibition was art critic Andrey Erofeev.

 The exhibition was sharply criticized by a number of religious and nationalist organizations, and against its organizers, Andrei Erofeev and Yuri Samodurov, a criminal case was opened for inciting religious hatred, which ended in a court conviction.